 Consequences of Birth Injury Brain Damage

-Certain signs may appear shortly after birth.
-Organ dysfunction, especially of the heart, lungs, kidneys, liver and blood, indicates possible HIE.
+Sure signs may appear shortly after birth.
+Organ dysfunction, especially the heart, lungs, kidneys, liver, and blood, indicates possible HIE.
 Seizures in the first 24 hours of life can also indicate the possibility of hypoxic-ischemic encephalopathy.

 Impairments caused by HIE can include epilepsy, developmental delay, motor impairment, neurodevelopmental delay, and cognitive impairment.
 Usually, the severity of impairment cannot be determined until a child is three to four years old.

-Children with ataxic cerebral palsy tend to have tremors that occur with voluntary movements.
-This leads to difficulty performing tasks requiring precise motor control, such as buttoning their clothes and writing, they’ll often walk with an unsteady gait with their feet far apart from one another.
-The condition is not typically diagnosed until a child is about 18 months old; early diagnosis is more likely to be inaccurate.
+Children with ataxic cerebral palsy tend to have tremors with voluntary movements.
+They’ll often walk with an unsteady gait, with their feet far apart from one another.
+This leads to difficulty performing tasks requiring precise motor control, such as buttoning their clothes and writing.
+The condition is not typically diagnosed until a child is about 18 months old; early diagnosis is more inaccurate.

-Mixed cerebral palsy, being the fourth type, presents itself as a combination of the other types.
-Children with mixed CP may have some hypertonic muscles, as people with spastic cerebral palsy do, and some hypotonic muscles, as people with athetoid cerebral palsy do.
+Mixed cerebral palsy, the fourth type, presents itself as a combination of the other types.
+Children with mixed CP may have some hypertonic muscles, as people with spastic cerebral palsy do, and some hypotonic muscles, such as those with athetoid cerebral palsy.

 What are the causes of birth-related injuries?

-Cesarean Section Injury: Mothers and babies can sustain several kinds of injuries from C-sections, all of which fall under one of two categories: failure to perform a necessary cesarean section and failure to perform a necessary cesarean section on time.
+Cesarean Section Injury: Mothers and babies can sustain several kinds of injuries from C-sections, all of which fall under one of two categories: failure to perform a necessary cesarean section and failure to execute an essential cesarean section on time.

 If unplanned, a C-section is necessary in cases where something goes wrong during active labor.
 This includes a stall in the progression of labor after several hours, a suspected uterine rupture, detachment of the placenta, signs of distress in the mother or baby, dangerous positioning of the umbilical cord, and other potential labor complications.

-If the C-section was not performed at the time it was necessary, it can lead to many of the birth injuries mentioned above.
+If the C-section was not performed when necessary, it could lead to many of the birth injuries mentioned above.

 Medical negligence during pregnancy and birth

-There are certain factors that occur during pregnancy or labor that should be addressed by a medical professional as soon as possible.
+Certain factors occur during pregnancy or labor that should be addressed by a medical professional as soon as possible.
 If they are not addressed, they can lead to birth injuries.
 Some of these factors are:

 Birth injury statute of limitations